2025 Venus Retrograde Reflections

 The ‘anyone, anytime’ part was also causing me harm.
 At one point, I believed that this was the only thing and I began withdrawing verbally in more ways than one.
 When I realized that this created another layer of suffering, I knew in time that the answer was not in silencing myself.

-When I kept digging until I got to the core of myself, and quite literally since I found this wisdom in my solar plexus, I realized that it was the wisdom of attachment that was my medicine.
+When I kept digging until I got to the core of myself, I realized that it was the wisdom of attachment that was my medicine.
 I learned that when I offer my hand to help I must also simultaneously let go.
 I hold space for suffering born of injustice and harm, staying present with pain as it arises.
 I do not carry the shadows others cast when they turn away from their own truth, nor do I host what is not mine to heal.

-I affirm: I am not responsible for other people’s healing.
+I affirm: I am not responsible for other’s healing.

 This is directly supported by adrienne maree brown and the chapter in her book Loving Corrections on righting relationships.

+I finally deleted my Instagram account back in March and have continued resisting creating accounts on FaceBook, X, and TikTok.
 This was a seed that had long been sown and was in fact a fully grown plant that now needed all of the love, care, and attention that I could give it.
-I needed to pour into this metaphorical plant all of my faith and trust that it would one day begin to flourish and produce the most abundant of fruit.
-And that it has.

-It felt like all that I had done for my safety and boundaries up until that point had come down to whether or not I was ready to pull the plug on being attached to social media landscapes and engagement.
-It’s that feeling of knowing that something is good for you, but it doesn’t make the decision any easier to make.
-That feeling of heartbreak.
+It felt like all that I had done for my safety and boundaries up until that point had come down to whether or not I was ready to pull the plug on being attached to racist, homophobic, ableist social media landscapes marinated in white supremacy.

-As my mind, body, and spirit mends from years of self-worth that has been controlled by an algorithm, I am left with the familiar breakup feelings: grateful for the good times, humbled by the lessons, and grieving that it didn’t go differently.
+As my mind, body, and spirit mends from years of self-worth controlled by toxic algorithms, I am left with the familiar breakup feelings: humbled by the lessons and grieving that it didn’t go differently.

 I affirm: my worth is not determined by numbers.